auth0/docs/articles/quickstart/webapp/rails/02-troubleshooting.md

 end
 ```

-<a href="https://stackoverflow.com/a/7135029/728480" target="_blank">See this StackOverflow thread for more information</a>.
+<a href="https://stackoverflow.com/a/7135029/728480" target="_blank" rel="noreferrer">See this StackOverflow thread for more information</a>.

 ## ActionController::InvalidAuthenticityToken